-The Automotive scope ATS610004D-XMSG measures with high resolutions of 14 and 16 bit.
-A signal measured with the Automotive scope ATS610004D-XMSG therefore has 256 times more resolution than most automotive oscilloscopes, which usually have a low resolution of 8 or 9 bit.
-The high resolution of the Automotive scope ATS610004D-XMSG precision automotive oscilloscope allows for measuring signals with more accuracy, because the quantization error is much lower.
+The Automotive Test Scope ATS610004D-XMSG measures with high resolutions of 14 and 16 bit.
+A signal measured with the Automotive Test Scope ATS610004D-XMSG therefore has 256 times more resolution than most automotive oscilloscopes, which usually have a low resolution of 8 or 9 bit.
+The high resolution of the Automotive Test Scope ATS610004D-XMSG precision automotive oscilloscope allows for measuring signals with more accuracy, because the quantization error is much lower.

-The input circuit of the Automotive scope ATS610004D-XMSG has a high accuracy of 0.25 % of the full scale input range, where most automotive oscilloscopes have an accuracy of 2 - 3 % of the full scale range.
+The input circuit of the Automotive Test Scope ATS610004D-XMSG has a high accuracy of 0.25 % of the full scale input range, where most automotive oscilloscopes have an accuracy of 2 - 3 % of the full scale range.

 Shown in figure 1 are two displays, both showing a measurement of the same signal.
 The left display size corresponds to a size comparable to a standard automotive oscilloscope; at 8 bit resolution, zooming will not reveal more details.
 The right display corresponds to a maximized window on a standard PC screen; at 14 bit resolution, zooming will still reveal more details.